Important

 vm_console

 The vm_console <vm_id> command switches the ACRN’s console to become the VM’s console.
-Press Ctrl + Alt + Space to return to the ACRN shell console.
+Send a BREAK character to enter escaping mode and a character e to return to the ACRN shell console.
+For details on how the hypervisor console works, refer to Hypervisor Console.

 vioapic